Curvature perturbations from preheating with scale dependence: Curvature perturbations from preheating

 However, in practice the field $\chi$ will not be exactly scale invariant because of its mass and the time-dependence of the Hubble rate during inflation.
 To capture the effect of the scale dependence, we approximate the field variance with a power law,

-where the amplitude $\mathcal{A}_\chi$ and the spectral index $n_\chi (> 0)$ depend on the parameters of the specific inflation model as we will discuss in more detail in Section~\ref{fNLest}.
+where the spectral index $n_\chi (> 0)$ and the amplitude $\mathcal{A}_\chi$, which has energy dimensions $2 - n_\chi$, depend on the parameters of the specific inflation model as we will discuss in more detail in Section~\ref{fNLest}.
+This form implies the real space correlator behaves on asymptotically long distances as $\Sigma_{ij}\sim |\vec{x}_i - \vec{x}_j|^{-n_\chi}$ and is therefore small on observable scales, justifying the non-perturbative delta N expansion.
 Then the integral in Eq.~(\ref{NPfNL}) gives for the equilateral case,

 This shows that $f_\text{NL}$ has power-law dependence on the observational scale $k_*$.
 Because cosmological observations are carried out on comoving scales that are many orders of magnitude larger than the Hubble scale during inflation, this leads to a significant suppression of $f_\text{NL}$ if $n_\chi>0$.